openvswitch/ovs/INSTALL.Fedora.md

 The openvswitch-kmod RPM should be installed first if the Linux OVS tree datapath module is to be used.
 The openvswitch-kmod RPM should not be installed if only the in-tree Linux datapath or user-space datapath is needed.
-See [FAQ.md] for more information about the various Open vSwitch datapath options.
+See [FAQ.rst] for more information about the various Open vSwitch datapath options.

 In most cases only the `openvswitch` RPM will need to be installed.
 The